 The Ground Fault Interrupter protects against leakage current.
 DO NOT BYPASS or interfere with this device.
 Test every 6 months.

 Battery Compartment

-Later models are fitted with a sealed battery compartment with non-ventilated batteries.
-These are marked with the sticker below and instructions MUST be followed.
+Later model trailers have a sealed battery compartment.
+These will be identified with the sticker below, Instructions for this compartment MUST be followed.

 The battery area/compartment is designed for the use of non-ventilated batteries only.